Jayanth-Parthsarathy/notify/README.md

 # Notify

-This is a simple notification service built using Golang that uses RabbitMQ as a queue, with asynchronous workers to poll and send messages.
+**Notify** is a simple notification service built in Go that uses RabbitMQ for asynchronous message processing and retries.

-RabbitMQ is used to improve the scalability of the system.
-Instead of overloading the main server with message processing, we offload messages to a queue, where they are handled asynchronously by worker processes.

-This project uses Golang because it is simple to use and easy to get started with.
-Additionally, goroutines and channels in Go make implementing concurrency straightforward and efficient.

-No external libraries were used for setting up the HTTP server; the standard library was sufficient for this use case.

-It is fully dockerized with dependencies like RabbitMQ

-It also has retry with exponential backoff using multiple queues with different TTL that link up in a cycle to the main queue.
+It is designed to offload message handling from the main server to a queue, where concurrent workers process notifications in the background.
+This improves scalability and fault tolerance.

+## ✨ Features

+* Built using Golang with standard library

+* Uses goroutines for concurrent execution of sending notifications

+* Fully Dockerized with RabbitMQ services included

+* Implements exponential backoff retry queues (10s → 30s → 60s)

-It also implements a Dead Letter Queue for handling messages that were not be able to be processed for some reason and have reached max Number of retries (currently saves these messages to a log file)
+* Dead-Letter-Queue for handling messages that have exceeded max-retries and failed (Logs to a file)

-It also has unit tests for most of the internal function with mock testing wherever necessary for testing out the logic It currently consists of two files:
+* Unit tests with mock (via Testify) for most of the internal logic

+* Sends emails using `net/smtp` via an abstracted `EmailSender` interface

+* Includes load tests via `k6` in `load_test.js`

+It currently consists of two main files:

 * `cmd/consumer/consumer.go`: This is an HTTP server that exposes a /notify endpoint.
 When a request is made to this endpoint with an email and message, the server publishes the notification to the RabbitMQ queue.